Kansas City Club Building

-The Kansas City Club Building is a 15-story building in downtown Kansas City, Missouri, built in 1920.
+The Kansas City Club Building is a 14-story building in downtown Kansas City, Missouri, built from 1918 to 1922.
 It has been listed on the National Register of Historic Places since 2002.

-The building was built as the clubhouse of the Kansas City Club, a private club.
-It remained the club's clubhouse until 2001, when the club merged with a nearby smaller club.
+It was built as the clubhouse of the Kansas City Club, a private club.
+It remained the clubhouse until 2001, when the club merged with a nearby smaller club.
 In 2002, a developer bought and renovated the building.
-The first six floors were a banquet facility called "The Clubhouse on Baltimore."
-The remaining nine floors were converted to loft apartments called "The Clubhouse Lofts."
+The first six floors were a banquet facility called The Clubhouse on Baltimore.
+The remaining nine floors were converted to loft apartments called The Clubhouse Lofts.

 In 2020 it was converted to the Hotel Kansas City.